fofinho666/contra_ble_tutorial/README.md

 ![Switch](images/switch.png)

 **Step 6.**
 Prepare the LiPoly Backpack by adding a Schottky diode on its `VBAT` terminal. **Note the orientation of the diode!!!
 The strip on the diode should not be facing the module.
-If backward this will NOT work and you'll probably damage your components**.
+If it's backwards this will NOT work and you'll probably damage your components**.

 Add wires to the end of the diode and to the `GND` pin, like the image shows.